SFDO-Tooling/CumulusCI/docs/managed_2gp.rst

     $ cci task run promote_package_version --version_id 04t000000000000 --promote_dependencies True

 Alternatively, you can use the ``sfdx force:package:version:promote`` command to promote a 2GP package.
+Note that using this command will also not perform any release operations in GitHub.

 Promote Dependencies